"CRUX OF THE MATTER"

 on their own, then fine.
 But to fill our minds with

-intention.
+response.
 I was afraid these past references might

-to discover something more personal.
+overwhelm and interfere with the exposure and expression of something more personal.
 So, I introduced

 ritual triggers to this group that provoked, in